OleMussmann/ole.mn/content/posts/2025-10-file_inclusion/index.md

 Only admins can access this page!
 ```

 How does the server know that we are a "Guest"?
 If you are now, like me, feeling a bit snacky then it's a good time to have a look at our cookie jar.
 Open the developer tools in your browser.
 You can usually summon them with `F12`.
+Check out the "Storage" tab.
 There's one cookie stored, and it looks like this.

 | Name | Value | Domain | ... |
 | ---- | ----- | ------ | --- |